-And even if you hire a professional cleaning company to come to your house for deep cleaning, it is still important that you perform cleaning and disinfecting routines every single day.
+And even if you hire a professional cleaning company like in Melbourne to come to your house for deep cleaning, it is still important that you perform cleaning and disinfecting routines every single day.

 How should you clean your home in the midst of the coronavirus outbreak?

 House cleaning experts have revealed some top tips to make sure your house is as clean and germ-free as possible.
 But before we go over the list, let’s be clear about the definitions of cleaning and disinfection.

 Cleaning refers to the removal of dirt, germs, and other impurities from all types of surfaces.
 Cleaning does not kill germs per se, but by removing them, you successfully lower their numbers and reduce the risk of spreading infectious diseases.

 Disinfecting is a term that refers to the use of chemicals to eradicate germs on different types of surfaces.
 This process does not necessarily clean the dirty surfaces or physically remove germs, but it kills the germs on surfaces after cleaning, which then lowers the risk of spreading infection.

 Here is a detailed cleaning list that you should adapt to your home not only during these trying times but also as a standard cleaning protocol to ensure the health and wellness of your household.

 It is important to start by cleaning your home before sanitising or disinfecting.
 If you are cleaning hard surfaces, always make sure to start cleaning with a soapy sponge or wet cloth to wipe away visible dust, dirt, and impurities.

 Wipe away these materials from the surface and then proceed to disinfecting using a cloth with disinfectant.